Everything's A Mess In The New Episode Of Succession

 The episode ends with Logan aggressively screaming into the window of Nan’s car as she drives away from the cursed, bougie log cabin.
 It’s in stark contrast to the ending of last week’s episode, which found him gloating like a cat snacking on a canary.

 The winds of change (“Argestes” means ‘clearing’ and ‘brightening’ in Greek mythology) are blowing.
-Hopefully they blow in someone else's, not Logan's, favour this time around.
+Hopefully they blow in someone else's, not Logan's, favor this time around.

 Cousin Greg’s Corner